-Cloud Identity and Access Management (Cloud IAM) provides predefined roles that give granular access to specific Google Cloud Platform resources and prevent unwanted access to other resources.
+Identity and Access Management (IAM) provides predefined roles that give fine-grained access to specific Google Cloud resources and help prevent unwanted access to other resources.

 Before you begin

-- Understand the IAM best practices for least privilege.
+- Understand best practices for implementing the principle of least privilege.

-In Cloud IAM, you don't directly grant users permissions.
-Instead, you grant them roles, which bundle one or more permissions.
-There are two kinds of roles in Cloud IAM: predefined roles, and custom roles.
+In IAM, you don't directly grant permissions.
+Instead, you grant roles, which contain one or more permissions.
+There are several kinds of roles in IAM: basic roles, predefined roles, and custom roles.

 Custom roles are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
-Custom roles are not maintained by Google; when new permissions, features, or services are added to GCP, your custom roles will not be updated automatically.
+Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.

-You create a custom role by combining one or more of the available Cloud IAM permissions.
-Permissions allow users to perform specific actions on Google Cloud Platform resources.
-In the Cloud IAM world, permissions are represented in the form:
+You create a custom role by combining one or more of the available IAM permissions.
+Permissions allow users to perform specific actions on Google Cloud resources.
+In the IAM world, permissions are represented in the form:

 For example, the